Club rules

 10. MARKING OF CRAFT AND EQUIPMENT

-All boats, canoe’s, windsurfing boards, trailers and launching trolleys (referred to as ‘equipment below’) shall be marked in an obvious manner with the owners membership number or permit group details.
-Any equipment not suitably marked will be considered as abandoned equipment and since there are no details of the owner they will be dealt with as in paragraph 11.
+Any equipment (boats, canoes, windsurfing / paddle boards trailers / trolleys etc.) not suitably marked will be considered as abandoned equipment and since there are no details of the owner they will be dealt with as in paragraph 11.

 11. ABANDONED CRAFT AND EQUIPMENT

-Once a member lapses in membership of the club and abandons his/her craft, the former member shall be due to pay a parking fee fixed by the Board of Directors.
-This shall also apply to members and visitors.
+Once a member lapses in membership of the club and abandons his/her equipment., the former member shall be due to pay a parking fee fixed by the Board of Directors.
+Rev H Feb 2018 4 of 8 SLS by-laws

-If at any time any parking fees payable to Shotwick Lake Sailing by any member or former member shall be three months or more in arrears: ‑
+This shall also apply to visitors.
+If at any time any parking fees payable to Shotwick Lake Sailing by any member or former member shall be three months or more in arrears: -

 (a) The Board of Directors shall be entitled to move the boat to any other part of its premises without being liable for any loss of or damage to the boat howsoever caused.

-(b) The Board of Directors shall be entitled, upon giving one month’s notice in writing to the member or former member, at his last known address shown in the register of members, to sell the boat/equipment and to deduct any monies due to the club (whether by means of arrears of subscriptions or parking fees or otherwise) from the proceeds of sale before accounting for the balance (if any) to the member or non‑member.
+(whether by means of arrears of subscriptions or parking fees or otherwise) from the proceeds of sale before accounting for the balance (if any) to the member or non-member.
 In cases where the craft or equipment owner cannot be identified a notice shall be placed on the craft or equipment for one month prior to sale or disposal of the equipment with any proceeds treated as a charitable donation to the charity.
+Alternatively any boat, which in the opinion of the Board of Directors cannot be sold, may, upon such notice as aforesaid, be broken up and the expenses recovered from the member or former member.

 Further, the Charity shall at all times, have a lien over the boat in respect of all monies due to the club whether in respect of arrears of parking fees or subscriptions or otherwise.